rasmusbrottwitt/coronavirus/README.md

 So - for now the largest companies in America are doing relatively well, because of aid from the government.

-If we keep our focus on the Corona Crisis compared to the Financial Crisis of 2008, but shift our to the banks.
+The next part will keep the focus on the Corona Crisis compared to the Financial Crisis of 2008, but shift over to the banks.

 ### Banks
-We have now investigated briefly how the stock market in general was affected.
-Now let us look at the big six banks in America - namely the banks noted too big to fail!
+It has now been investigated briefly how the stock market in general was affected.
+Now lets look at the big six banks in America - namely the banks noted too big to fail!

 "Too big to fail" describes a financial institution whose collapse would cause unsavable damage to the American economy.
 The government will try to  intervene in situations where failure poses a grave risk, and save the economy from total collapse.

-Banks that the U.S. Federal Reserve has said could threaten the stability of the U.S. financial system are long - but we have focused on the largest players.
+Banks that the U.S. Federal Reserve has said could threaten the stability of the U.S. financial system are long - but this analysis has focused on the largest players.

 Plotting them out shows how big they were during the mid 2000's, and how hard the financial crisis hit them.